ian512549/new-nc-flix/README.md

 2. Finally, we have a customer in one of our stores!
 They wish to rent a film but have some requirements:

 -   The film must be age appropriate (classification of U)
--   The film must be available in Leicester.
+-   The film must be available in Birmingham.
 -   The film must not have been rented more than 5 times already

 Instead of creating a list of only the films that match this criteria, create an output which marks `yes` or `no` in a column that represents the requirement.
 An example has been given below: